Should I buy a house in 2024?

 The interest rates shown are an indication only and are not guaranteed.
 Current rates may have changed by the time you come to apply.

-However, it’s impossible to predict what will happen over the next year.
-Political events, such as the UK election, could impact what help there is for first-time buyers, while hostilities in other countries could have a knock-on impact on UK inflation, for example by disrupting supply chains.
+However, it’s impossible to predict what will happen over the rest of this year.
+Political events, such as hostilities in other countries could have a knock-on impact on UK inflation, for example by disrupting supply chains.

 Learn more: House price and mortgage predictions for 2024

 “It’s set to be an interesting year.
 Inflation is already cooling, which should cause rates to fall more, especially if the base rate does reduce as expected.
-However, there are other events which could impact this - the US and UK elections, as well as the hostilities in Ukraine, Gaza and Yemen.”
+However, there are other events which could impact this - the US election, as well as the hostilities in Ukraine, Gaza and Yemen.”

 Perry Graces